Have you given any thought to how emergency medical care providers know who to contact or what to do if you are in an accident?

 With apps like the Health app and Medical ID, you can arm your emergency health care providers with critical information, potentially saving your life and ensuring your loved ones are contacted in the event of an emergency.
 So why not take a few minutes to take advantage of this valuable, free tool today?

-This article is a service of Jill Gregory, Personal Family Lawyer®, who develops trusting relationships with families for life.
-If you’re ready to begin planning what you’d like to happen in case of unfortunate emergency, or even your death, click here to schedule a Family Wealth Planning Session today.
+This article is a service of Jill Gregory, Attorney and Counselor at Law, who develops trusting relationships with families for life.
+If you’re ready to begin planning what you’d like to happen in case of unfortunate emergency, or even your death, schedule your Planning Session today.
 We can help you make plans for how you want to provide for your loved ones when you can’t be there.

 By Kelly Christensen, a member of Jill Gregory PC’s team.